Generating Preview Tables for Entity Graphs: Optimal Previews under Size and Distance Constraints

-Based on the above notion of distance, the constraint on table distance is given by an integer $d$, which is the maximum (minimum) distance between preview tables.
-The previews satisfying the distance constraint are called \emph{tight (diverse) previews}.
+Based on the above notion of distance, the constraint on table distance is given by an integer $d$, which is the maximum (resp. minimum) distance between preview tables.
+The previews satisfying the distance constraint are called \emph{tight (resp. diverse) previews}.
 Intuitively speaking, the preview tables in a tight preview are highly related to each other due to their short pairwise distance, while the preview tables in a diverse preview are not tightly related to each other and cover different types of concepts.
 Arguably, both types of previews are useful for understanding an entity graph.
 We shall compare them empirically in Sec.~\ref{sec:experiments}.

-Given the spaces of all possible concise, tight and diverse previews, we formulate three optimization problems---finding an \emph{optimal preview} with the highest score in the corresponding space of previews.
 Below we formally define the three types of previews and the corresponding optimization problems.
 Note that we assume the constraints $k,n,d$ are given.
 While it is intuitive for a user to specify desired values for these constraints, it is helpful if a system can automatically suggest values.
-We leave it to the future work.
+We leave it to future work.

 \begin{definition}[Concise, Tight and Diverse Previews] Given the size constraint $(k,n)$, a \emph{concise preview} has $k$ preview tables (i.e., key attributes) and no more than $n$ non-key attributes in the tables.~\footnote{ A preview with less than $n$ non-key attributes may outscore another preview with exactly $n$ non-key attributes.
 Further, a set of $k$ entity types may have only less than $n$ edges in the schema graph.
 Hence, the condition $|\mathcal{P}[i].nonkey| \leq n$ instead of $|\mathcal{P}[i].nonkey| = n$.
 On the other hand, it is safe to assume that an entity graph with practical significance always has more than $k$ entity types under any reasonably small $k$.
 Therefore an optimal preview always should have exactly $k$ preview tables, given the monotonic scoring function (cf. Eq.~\ref{eq:preview-score}).} The space of all concise previews is